CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Registrars.rst

 Registrar groups
 ^^^^^^^^^^^^^^^^
-Registrar groups are handy when you want to categorize the Registrars, e.g. to mark which of them support DNSSEC or IPv6.
+Registrar groups are handy when you want to categorize the registrars, e.g. to mark which of them support DNSSEC or IPv6.

 To view the list of groups, select in the WebAdmin menu:
 :menuselection:`Registrars --> Groups`

-You can **change membership in a group** when you `edit Registrar's details`_.
+You can **change membership in a group** when you `edit registrar's details`_.

 Create a group
 ~~~~~~~~~~~~~~